 We have a scheme of books for children to practice at home and a different scheme of books used in group Guided Reading sessions during the school day.
 In these groups the children are encouraged to read fluently with expression, ask and answer questions about their books and to look for meanings beyond the written word.
 The practice children do at home is central to these skills becoming second nature leading to confident and fluent readers.

 Writing is taught in a variety of ways to promote creativity, relevance and enthusiasm.
 The topics will often be linked to our Creative Curriculum to help children see how writing for a purpose can be really important.
-The skills are taken from the New Curriculum and spread over the year to allow children to build on each step of their learning and consolidate and apply their knowledge.
+The skills are taken from the National Curriculum and spread over the year to allow children to build on each step of their learning and consolidate and apply their knowledge.

 Handwriting is important at Collingbourne.
 We encourage children to take pride in their work and to strive to always present their work neatly.
 We teach printed letter formations first in Reception and Year One.
 When the children are secure in the correct letter formation for the entire alphabet, they will be taught to join their letters using a fully cursive script, usually at some stage in Year Two.
 Handwriting continues to be practiced throughout Key Stage 2 and children who have developed a confident, legible and personal style will be awarded a Pen Licence and write thereafter with a fibre tip handwriting pen or cartridge ink pen.